web3-storage/file-space/README.md

 * `rm -rf node_modules` (this step prevents multiple react versions)

 ### Prepare the packages for linking
-This will ensure the file-hose repo can discover these linked packages.
+This will ensure the file-space repo can discover these linked packages.

-File-hose requires @w3ui/react-keyring' and '@w3ui/react-uploader', so the react-keyring and react-uploader packages need to be linked in w3ui.
+file-space requires @w3ui/react-keyring' and '@w3ui/react-uploader', so the react-keyring and react-uploader packages need to be linked in w3ui.

 * Link react-keyring
     * `cd package/react-keyring`